#356: Shinny Dipping

 I'm going to the Oscars later.
 Sure, you are.

-Like a bench trial where you just, no, no, I'm just like, like a speedy, you know, we just kind of bang the gavel.
-We get the fuck rid of her forever.
+a speedy, you know, we just kind of bang the gavel, we get the fuck rid of her forever.

-And can we expedite the death penalty for for murder?
+forced exit, I believe I call it forced exit, and can we expedite the death penalty for merit?
 Would that be possible?
-Yeah.
-I invented TikTok.
+Yeah, I invented TikTok,

 Typical corruption in the courts.
-Ain't I a thinker?
+Ain't I a stinker?
 It turns out she did sleep for 100 hours and she saw 100 murders.

 I'm sick.
 I have a sickness.